Event Industry Trends for 2021: Virtual & Hybrid

 Now that there is hope on the horizon that an inoculation will curb the pandemic, there is talk of hybrid networking events.

 Kurt: For the first half of 2021, we are seeing that our customers are still planning virtual events.
 As the pandemic recedes, we are anticipating the second half of the year to conduct more hybrid events.

 2020 was the year that virtual events exploded.
 2021 will be the year that hybrid events will explode.

 If hybrid events are the future of 2021, how can an event organizer plan for them?

-Kurt: I predict that in 2021 a lot of attendees will still be hesitant about attending physical events.
+Kurt: I predict that in 2021 a lot of attendees will still be hesitant about attending in-person networking events.
 Event organizers are feeling that right now.
 When they book a hybrid event with us, they ask if b2match can switch a hybrid event to a 100% virtual event, even just days before the event.
 The answer is yes.
 Event organizers feel reassured that they have a backup plan with us.
 Concerning hybrid events, I think there will be a bigger ratio attending virtually than physically.
 With that in mind, event organizers need to change the format of their events and their budget to fit this.